mockoon/mockoon.com/content/docs/latest/global-variables/overview.md

 title: Overview
 meta:
   title: How to use global variables
-  description: Need to share data between your mock API routes?
-Mockoon can do this with global variables
+  description: Simulate and mock complex API workflows by sharing data between your mock server routes using global variables
 order: 550
 ---